"HELP—I have a case interview in 2 days and can't find a practice partner."

 This is the most important step.
 You'll see filler words, unclear explanations, and moments of confusion you didn't notice in real-time.

 You can't simulate the interactive nature of real cases—follow-up questions, data requests, pushback on your logic.
 Self-casing is best for building familiarity with case types and practicing verbal delivery.
-For interactivity, use AI-powered practice.
+For interactivity, use voice practice.

 Recording yourself is the closest thing to having a practice partner.
 It forces accountability and reveals blind spots.